 Hiking around at the top of the Jackson Hole Gondola.
 A lightweight pack like this one is appreciated, particularly on quick sightseeing hikes.

 It does come in two sizes (XS/S and S/M), and we ordered it in the S/M since that seemed to fit the range of our back size (16"-20").
 However, this pack felt very small, and the hip belt kept wanting to sit on our waist and not our hips.
-We'd loosen the shoulder straps, get the hip belt situated in the right spot, but then as soon as we tightened the shoulder straps a little the hip belt popped right up and onto our waist.
-Perhaps this was just an issue with the geometry of the pack not quite fitting with the personal dimensions of our main tester, but it was annoying and did affect the comfort a bit, as we mentioned above.
-Also, our main tester is only 5'6 and does not have an exceptionally long torso, so any taller or longer-torsoed ladies out there might have a challenge finding a good fit in this pack.
-Finally, the hip belt barely reached around enough to cover our hip bones, and we are on the petite side, so anyone that is even slightly larger in the hips might not get very good coverage from this belt.
+We'd loosen the shoulder straps, get the hip belt situated in the right spot, but then as soon as we tightened the shoulder straps a little the hip belt popped right up onto our waist.
+Perhaps this is just an issue with the geometry of the pack not quite fitting with the personal dimensions of our tester, but it did affect the comfort a bit, as we mentioned above.
+Also, our tester is only 5'6 and does not have an exceptionally long torso, so any taller or longer-torsoed ladies out there might have a challenge finding a good fit in this pack.
+Finally, the hip belt barely reached around enough to cover our hip bones, and we are on the petite side, so anyone that is even slightly larger in the hips might not get adequate coverage from this belt.
 Perhaps Osprey will start making it in a M/L size?
 (Hint hint…)

 The hipbelt was one of our least favorite things about this pack.
 It kept wanting to ride up onto our waist, and was really small.
 Here it is show on a woman who wears a size 4 pant, and it barely covers her hipbones.

 This pack received a great score for durability.
 We didn't experience any issues with this pack during our field testing, and couldn't find any durability complaints in online user reviews.
 As the chart below shows, we did score it slightly lower than the Osprey Sirrus due to the thinner material used on the Tempest.